-Here’s how the holiday would work, in case you’ve missed this column the past 15 years.
-On the day Game 1 of the World Series is played — typically a Tuesday — Americans would get to stay home in honor of the sport that gave us Babe Ruth, Willie Mays, and the Seventh Inning Stretch.
+Here's how National Baseball Day would work.
+On the day Game 1 of the World Series is played — typically a Tuesday — Americans would get to stay home in honor of the sport that gave us Babe Ruth, Willie Mays, and a craving for Cracker Jack.
 No one plays like we do in the United States.
 National Baseball Day would bridge the holiday gap between Labor Day and Thanksgiving while celebrating an act of recreation.

 The game would start at 3 p.m.
 Eastern, allowing every child from Portland, Maine, to Portland, Oregon, to see every pitch, hit, stolen base, and replay review (ugh) if he or she so chooses.
 Families split across time zones could connect via smart phone and share in the exploits of the latest October hero.
 Extra bonding time for friends and families around a baseball game.
 Imagine that.